China–Iran relations: Intermarriage

-Iran and China have a long history of intermarriages, since at least the Tang and mostly taking place in China (so names are in Chinese).
-Immigrant communities of Persian Muslims in China intermarried with local women, forming what is now the modern Hui people.
-At the same time, Persian women also intermarried with Chinese men: see Lin Nu, Liu Chang (Southern Han), Wang Zongyan (married Li Shunxian).
-Mixed descendants include Li Zhi (philosopher), Hu Dahai.
+Iran and China have a long history of intermarriages, since at least the Tang.
+Immigrant communities of Persian Muslims in China intermarried with local women, forming part of the modern Hui people.
+At the same time, Persian women also intermarried with Chinese men: see Lin Nu, Liu Chang (Southern Han), Wang Zongyan (married Li Shunxian), and the Zhengde Emperor.
+Mixed descendants include Li Zhi (philosopher) and Hu Dahai.